JDRitenour/udacity-capstone-starbucks/README.md

 The next step is to merge the profile dataset, the portfolio dataset, and the newly created avg transactions dataset to the new promo dataset.
 Before I do this, however, I dropped the age datapoint from the profile dataframe since it is unreliable as discussed above.
 I also dropped any profiles where gender is null (this consequently also removed all null values from the income column) since nulls were a relatively small portion of members.

 The last step, before the model can be created, is to create a column that indicates if the promo was successful called promo_worked.
-For the purpose of this analysis, a promo is considered to have “worked” if an offer is viewed, completed, and the offer had a difficulty (how much needed to be spent to receive the reward) that was greater than the members average transaction amount.
+For this analysis, a promo is considered to have “worked” if an offer is viewed, completed, and the offer had a difficulty (how much needed to be spent to receive the reward) that was greater than the members average transaction amount.

 I divided my data into two datasets.
 A training set and a testing set.
-This allowed me to train my models on 80% of the data and reserve 20% of the test to test the models predictions.
+This allowed me to train my models on 80% of the data and reserve 20% of the test to test the model’s predictions.

 For the model, I decided to run a basic decision tree classifier from the scikit-learn.
-I used utilzied cross validation and tuning parameters to determine the optimal max depth of the decision tree.
-After fitting my model, I used a test subset of my data to gauge the models performance.
-The model performed with an accuracy score of 1 (i.e. 100%) when its predictions were compared to the test data.
+I used cross validation and tuning parameters to determine the optimal max depth of the decision tree.
+After fitting my model, I used a test subset of my data to gauge the model’s performance.
+The model performed with an accuracy score of 1 (i.e., 100%) when its predictions were compared to the test data.

 ### Results
-The basic decision tree model perfomred with an accuracy score of 1.
+The basic decision tree model performed with an accuracy score of 1.
 However, accuracy is not the best metric to evaluate this model.
-This is because the test dataset contain more instance where the promo did not work versus did work (18224 vs. 2315).
-Due to this disparity, F1 score is a better metric than accurary since F1 score uses precision and recall to accomodate for unbalanced options.
+This is because the test dataset contains more instance where the promo did not work versus did work (18224 vs. 2315).
+Due to this disparity, F1 score is a better metric than accuracy since the F1 score uses precision and recall to accommodate unbalanced options.
 The F1 score for this model was also 1 (see figure 13 below).
-This means that we are able to accurately predict when a promo would get a reward member to spend more than their average transaction.
+This means that we can accurately predict when a promo would get a reward member to spend more than their average transaction.

 <p align="center">
 <img width="384" alt="figure 13" src="https://user-images.githubusercontent.com/78283026/220931802-8f8ea9ad-86a2-4d42-9a5d-2ffc708085d5.png"><br />